antgur/rpi_led2/README.md

 	TCP connection on port 4441.
 client.c - client service which is activating when client is connected. srvlog.c - log creation part.
-It writing logs to /var/log/Month/Year/Day.log It creates necessary golders if such folder missing at the software start. ipc.c - procedure dedicated to access variables located in IPC section
+It writing logs to /var/log/Month/Year/Day.log It creates necessary folders if such folder missing at the software start. ipc.c - procedure dedicated to access variables located in IPC section

 build - script for execution module creation.